onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 When these principles are applied, they ensure that whatever structures are developed by different movement groups will be controlled by and be responsible to the group.
 The group of people in positions of authority will be diffuse, flexible, open and temporary.
 They will not be in such an easy position to institutionalize their power because ultimate decisions will be made by the group at large.
 The group will have the power to determine who shall exercise authority within it."

 ██████████████████████████████████████████████████████████████████
-# SECTION: Hierarchy / holacracy / subsidiarity
+# SECTION: Subsidiarity / Hierarchy / holacracy
 ██████████████████████████████████████████████████████████████████

 > "Subsidiarity is a principle of social organization that holds that social and political issues should be dealt with at the most immediate or local level that is consistent with their resolution." - [Subsidiarity, Wikipedia](https://en.wikipedia.org/wiki/Subsidiarity#:~:text=Subsidiarity%20is%20a%20principle%20of%20social%20organization%20that%20holds%20that%20social%20and%20political%20issues%20should%20be%20dealt%20with%20at%20the%20most%20immediate%20or%20local%20level%20that%20is%20consistent%20with%20their%20resolution.)